tytydraco/yessleep/out/My_Fear_is_a_Curse_a_Paradox_and_a_Key.md

 And then the top of the crate swung open, revealing what was inside.

-Every single moment that I’ve ever been afraid and every shred of terror that I’ve ever felt crystalized into that one moment, manifesting this pristine latticework of pain, shock, and panic in my mind.
+Every single second that I’ve ever been afraid and every shred of terror that I’ve ever felt crystalized into that one moment, manifesting this pristine latticework of pain, shock, and panic in my mind.

 My fear was like a wedge of coal that had been put under years of extreme pressure until it finally transmuted into a brilliant, shimmering diamond.